 Advantages of Embryoscope™

-The Embryscope™ will not be suitable for all patient groups.
+The Embryoscope™ will not be suitable for all patient groups.
 Please discuss this with your consultant if this technology can be useful to you.
-Until good quality RCT evidence is available, this technology is offered only in certain circumstances such as repeated implantation failure, after counseling as to its cost effectiveness.
+Until good quality RCT evidence is available, this technology is offered only in certain circumstances such as repeated implantation failure, after counselling as to its cost effectiveness.

 We do not offer this service routinely.
 We offer this technology in a few cases only.
-The Embryscope™ service is available at all of our UK clinics.
+The Embryoscope™ service is available at all of our UK clinics.